 Phoenix 50 Course Details

-Inspired by the Chinese name for Lantau Peak, (literally "Phoenix Mountain (Fung Wong Sha) 鳳凰山”), the Phoenix 50 is a one-off guest race distance to help celebrate our 10th year anniversary by offering a route 10km longer than the Sunrise 40 .
+Inspired by the Chinese name for Lantau Peak, (literally "Phoenix Mountain (Fung Wong Shan) 鳳凰山”), the Phoenix 50 was introduced in 2018 as a one-off, to help celebrate our 10th year anniversary... and now, after seeing the amazing compeitition within the 50km, we've decided to keep it!
+Be aware, the cut-off time is more aggressive than the 30km or 40km races...
 Do you have it in you?

 GPX File HERE

 1) Mui Wo ~ Chi Ma Wan Road (via coastline)

 Taking you along the coastal route, the path creeps through abandoned fruit gardens (jack fruit, lychee, wampee and peach), across streams and small beaches to the Chi Ma Wan Road.